storyblok/wordpress-importer/README.md

 ## 🚀 Usage

 ### Prerequisets
 This script has been tested on WordPress v5 with API v2.
-WordPress REST API must be publicly available during the migration process as this script won't handle authentication.
+The WordPress REST API can be publicly available or not, and if it's not, you can follow the [authentication handling step](#authentication-handling).
 On the <a href="https://www.storyblok.com" target="_blank">Storyblok</a> side you just need a space.
 In case the space is not an empty one, we recommend to test it before with a copy of the original space to make sure the migration process doesn't cause an issue to the existing content.

 ### How to use